serenity-is/docs/serene_tour/user-management.md

 > You can also delete it but this would make your site unusable as you wouldn't be able to login.

-`admin` is a special user in Serene, as it has all permissions even if none is explicitly granted to him.
+`admin` is a special user in Serene, as it has all permissions even if none are explicitly granted.

 Let's create another one and grant roles/permissions to it.